 How to register

-Complete the online form below.
+Complete the online form on the Food Standards Agency website.
 Registration is free.

 You will need to notify us If there is a change in business activities or a change in ownership after you have registered.